AnmolS99/micrograd/README.md

 ## Verfication

-A step-by-step walkthrough comparing micrograd and pytorch outputs for prediction, loss and gradients is provided in `verification.ipynb`
+A step-by-step walkthrough comparing micrograd and PyTorch outputs for prediction, loss, and gradients is provided in `verification.ipynb`

 ## Example